Aji Saka: Origin

-Aji Saka is said to have come from Bhumi Majeti, a mythical location in Jambudvipa (ancient India).
+Aji Saka is said to have come from Bhumi Majeti, a mythical location in Jambudvipa.
 His name comes from the Javanese word saka or soko meaning essential, important, or in this case primordial.
 Thus the name Aji Saka literally means "primordial king."
 A more modern interpretation derives his name from the Saka or Indo-Scythian Western Satraps of Gujarat.
 In either case, the legend is viewed as symbolizing the advent of Dharmic Hindu-Buddhist civilization in Java.
 The legend also holds that Aji Saka was the inventor of the Saka year, or at least the first king that initiated the adoption of this Hindu calendar system in Java.
 The kingdom of Medang Kamulan was probably linked to the historical Medang Kingdom.
-The story of Aji Saka defeating a man-eating king has also been interpreted as the downfall of an unpopular local ruler, the rise from cannibalism to civilization.
+The story of Aji Saka defeating a man-eating king has also been interpreted as the downfall of an unpopular previous ruler, the rise from cannibalism to civilization.